d1manson/waveform/README.md

 **Save the cut.** Drag the cut file from the file panel to your operating system's file explorer.
 It will be given the standard name for a cut file.

+**Checking for drift**
+Using the drift button (shortcut `d`) you can see whether there was any shift in the clusters during the trial.  (see image below for an example).

 **Using the floating panes**
 There are several floating info panes that appear when you put your cursor over a button.
 In most cases you can right click the given button to toggle its info pane on/off.